roundcube/roundcubemail/docker/README.md

 `MYSQL_ENV_MYSQL_DATABASE` - The database name for Roundcube to use; defaults to `roundcubemail`

-Before staring the container, please make sure that the supplied database exists and the given database user has privileges to create tables.
+Before starting the container, please make sure that the supplied database exists and the given database user has privileges to create tables.

 Run it with a link to the MySQL host and the username/password variables: